Stocks open modestly higher; Google's parent company jumps - WTMJ

 With Democrats and Republicans remaining far apart on support for President Joe Biden’s $1.9 trillion stimulus package, investors are betting that the administration will opt for a reconciliation process to get the legislation through Congress.

-Shares in GameStop and other recent high-flying stocks hyped by online traders plunged.
+Shares in GameStop and other recent high-flying stocks hyped by online traders were up, with GameStop up 10% and AMC up 7%.
 The stocks have been caught up in a speculative frenzy by traders in online forums and on social media who seek to inflict damage on Wall Street hedge funds that have bet these stocks would fall.

 GameStop plunged 60% to $90 a share on Tuesday, and AMC Entertainment lost 41.2% to $7.82 a share.
 Both companies have been in the spotlight for more than two weeks as the online community of investors pushed the stocks to astronomical levels.